sagnikgh1899/sagnikgh1899/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sagnikgh1899" alt="sagnikgh1899" /></a> </p>

 I am Sagnik Ghosal, working as a Senior Analyst at **Capgemini**.
 I have completed my undergraduate from the Department of Electrical Engineering, Jadavpur University, India (2017-21).
 I work on Data Scieince, Machine Learning, Computer Vision, Deep Learning, and Bio-Medical Engineering.
 I primarily code in Python and use the TensorFlow, PyTorch, Keras, Scikit libraries for deep learning and machine learning problems.
 I also code in R, Java, C and MATLAB.
-Check out my Google Scholar profile href="https://linkedin.com/in/sagnik ghosal" for a detailed understanding of my research interests and complete list of publications.
+Check out my [Google Scholar](https://scholar.google.com/citations?user=rLkG2NYAAAAJ&hl=en) profile for a detailed understanding of my research interests and complete list of publications.

 <h3 align="left">Connect with me:</h3>
 <p align="left">